PATENT APPLICATIONS

 To obtain a filing date, the applicant must submit the following to the IPOPHL:

-1. Request for patent;
+1. Petition for the grant of a patent;

 How can one claim a priority in the Philippine patent application?